xiangjun9988/devnpm/dm-server/README.md

 ---------------

 To get HTTP/2 support one can provide a custom HTTPS module via `--https-module` CLI parameter (`httpsModule` option for Node.js script). **Be sure to install the module first.**
-HTTP/2 unencrypted mode is not supported by browsers, thus not supported by `live-server`.
+HTTP/2 unencrypted mode is not supported by browsers, thus not supported by `dm-server`.
 See [this question](https://http2.github.io/faq/#does-http2-require-encryption) and [can I use page on HTTP/2](http://caniuse.com/#search=http2) for more details.

 For example from CLI(bash):

-	live-server \
+	dm-server \
 		--https=path/to/https.conf.js \
 		--https-module=spdy \
 		my-app-folder/